The Best Portable Solar Generators/Power Stations

 • High power capacity and output for its weight

-• Includes LED light
+• Includes a built-in LED light

 Cons